Alimov-8/django-bookstore-app/README.md

      3. Bookstore project is not the most beautiful site in the world, but it is very functional at this point.

+     4. Static assets are a core part of every website and in Django we have to take a number of additional steps so they are compiled and hosted efficiently in production